-- Examine Self: Instructional materials support teachers in examining their own identities, biases, and belief systems to help them understand how these factors might influence instructional choices and the lens through which they interpret student thinking.
-This may include reflection prompts, examples of educator thinking, or embedded professional learning. - Students' Linguistic and Cultural Assets: Instructional materials support educators to see and to leverage students' linguistic and cultural assets, approaching these assets with a disposition of curiosity and appreciation.
-This includes prompting educators to learn and integrate the knowledge, strengths, and resources that students, families, and the community so that mathematics instruction leverages students' linguistic and cultural assets especially those who have been historically marginalized.
-This includes connecting to and bringing in math topics and ideas from the backgrounds of students, drawing from students' home and everyday language to learn mathematics, and building and strengthening relationships that elicit and center these assets to bridge and propel relevance of learning. - Supporting Language Development for all Learners: Instructional materials build educators' understanding of research-based practices to support language development for all learners, especially for multilingual learners and students with diverse learning needs, including (all of the following): - a. developing explicit language objectives for communication about mathematics14; - b. building knowledge of students' language development and language development standards, as connected to the mathematics of the lesson or unit; - c. enacting math language routines to foster mathematical discourse and communication amongst students; - d. providing examples of sample student responses, in the context of actual mathematics tasks, with a range of language proficiency16; - e. suggestions of ways to capture student progress from everyday language to language for more formal academic and mathematical purposes; and - f. guidance on what to look for, listen for, questions to ask, and/or feedback to give when supporting multilingual learners.
+- Examination of Self: Instructional materials support teachers in examining their own identities, biases, and belief systems to help them understand how these factors might influence instructional choices and the lens through which they interpret student thinking.
+These materials may include reflection prompts, examples of educator thinking, or embedded professional learning. - Students' Linguistic and Cultural Assets: Instructional materials support educators to leverage students' linguistic and cultural assets, approaching these assets with a disposition of curiosity and appreciation.
+These materials include prompts for educators to learn about and integrate the knowledge, strengths, and resources of students, families, and the community especially those who have been historically marginalized.15 This includes connecting to and bringing in math topics and ideas from the backgrounds of students, drawing from students' home and everyday language to learn mathematics, and building and strengthening relationships that elicit and center these assets to bridge and propel relevance of learning.16 - Supporting Language Development for all Learners: Instructional materials build educators' understanding of research-based practices to support language development for all learners, especially for multilingual learners and students with diverse learning needs, including (all of the following): - a. developing explicit language objectives for communication about mathematics17; - b. building knowledge of students' language development and language development standards, as connected to the mathematics of the lesson or unit; - c. enacting math language routines18 to foster mathematical discourse and communication amongst students;

-&lt;sup>12 Aguirre, J., Mayfield-Ingram, K., & Martin, D. B. (2013).
+15 Aguirre, J., Mayfield-Ingram, K., & Martin, D. B. (2013).
 The impact of identity in K-8 mathematics learning and teaching: Rethinking equity-based practices.
-National Council of Teachers of Mathematics, Incorporated.
+National Council of Teachers of Mathematics.

-&lt;sup>13 Moschkovich, J. (2013).
+16 Moschkovich, J. (2013).
 Principles and guidelines for equitable mathematics teaching practices and materials for English language learners.
-Journal of Urban Mathematics Education, 6(1), 45-57
+Journal of Urban Mathematics Education, 6(1), 45-57.

-&lt;sup>14 Gottlieb, M., & Ernst-Slavit, G. (2014).
+17 Gottlieb, M., & Ernst-Slavit, G. (2014).
 Academic language in diverse classrooms: Definitions and contexts.
 Corwin.